Azogh/Azogh/README.md

-- 👋 Hi, I’m André Gustavo ozga, but you can call me @Azogh
+- 👋 Hi, I’m André Gustavo Ozga, but you can call me @Azogh
 - 👀 I'm interested in developing my programming skills, I'm looking to introduce myself in the area of UI and UX designer
 - 🌱 I'm currently studying a Bachelor's Degree in Information Systems and at the same time I'm doing a technologist in Information Technology Management
 - 💞️ I looking to collaborate on projects in JavaScript, HTML and CSS